qcodespp/qcodespp.github.io/docs/source/background.rst

 Background
 ==========

-The main conceptual components of qcodes are:
+The conceptual components of qcodes are:

 1)	Drivers for setting and reading parameters from instruments
 2)	A framework for the storage and organization of data